liuyax0818/tdesign-mobile-vue-starter-community/docs/advanced/router.md

 The project uses a layered routing design, with the overall structure divided into two levels:

 - First-level routes: Use `layout` as the main framework, responsible for overall page layout and navigation.
-- Second-level routes: Carry various business pages, all managed as children of `layout`.
+- Second-level routes: Carry various specific pages, all managed as children of `layout`.

 This structure helps unify page layouts, improves routing management flexibility, and is convenient for future expansion.